How Polaris innovates 80% faster on Spigit

 Building your customer experience is a marathon not a sprint.
 As competition continues to increase it is imperative that brands in turn continue to improve and enhance their customer experience.
 Brands such as Amazon (Jeff Bezos) and Zappos (Tony Hsieh) have leaders that are driving the customer-centric approach and it is time for others to follow in their footsteps.

 Shay is the GM of Customer Strategy at Collective Campus.
-Shay has launched two CX-conscious fashion startups and has helped drive customer experience and innovation across large organisations in industries such as retail, utilities, financial and legal services.
+Shay has launched two CX-conscious fashion startups and has helped drive customer experience and innovation across large organizations in industries such as retail, utilities, financial and legal services.